Cats-n-coffee/cats-n-coffee-corner/src/content/posts/rotate-object-with-cursor.md

 cube.rotation.y = (newAngle - cube.rotation.y) * Math.PI / 180;
 ```

 If we bring the cursor all the way to right until the cube no longer rotates, we should log something close to 0.78... .
+Note that ThreeJs provides a `degToRad()` function in their Math utils.
+The final solution uses that, but while figuring out those steps, reading the formula was a nice thing to learn.

 This seems like a good start for the right side.

 ## Adding the Left Side

-All the logic and behavior holds for the left side, there one thing we need update.
+All the logic and behavior holds for the left side, there one thing we need to update.
 In the mouse move listener, the `Math.min()` needs to be swapped for a clamp function.
 We could write one ourselves, or since we already have ThreeJs imported, we can use the one provided.
 Our event handler looks like this:
 ```javascript
 document.addEventListener('mousemove', throttle((e) => {
     cursor.x = THREE.MathUtils.clamp(e.clientX - (sizes.width / 2), -300, 300);